 Tests When Connected to xBRC

-these tests are an RFID card with a valid entitlement and a RFID card with an expired entitlement.
+Resources required for these tests are an RFID card with a valid entitlement and a RFID card with an expired entitlement.
 In order to set these up, it will be necessary to know the PID, UID and SID for the RFID cards used.
 Then it will be possible to provision the cards in the IDMS and GxP systems.
 Once the cards are provisioned, then the following tests can be executed

 Manual Physical Tests